bekou/evidence_aware_nlp4if/allRank-kgat/README.md

 ## Task
 The goal is given a claim and a recent dump of Wikipedia documents to predict the veracity of the claim.

-Acknowledgement
+## Acknowledgement
-Code and preprocessed data for the experiments on the FEVER dataset are adapted from [KernelGAT](https://github.com/thunlp/KernelGAT).
+Code and preprocessed data for the experiments on the FEVER dataset are adapted from the [KernelGAT](https://github.com/thunlp/KernelGAT) repository.

-Code for the evidence-aware model is based on the [allRank](https://github.com/allegro/allRank) work.
+Code for the evidence-aware model is based on the [allRank](https://github.com/allegro/allRank) repository.

 ## Notes